Here's how the 'Roseanne' revival will honor late actor who played Becky's husband

 When "Roseanne" returns to television this spring, one character fans will miss seeing is Becky's rebellious boyfriend-turned-husband Mark.

 Glenn Quinn, the Irish-born actor who played Mark, died in 2002, but the "Roseanne" revival will honor his memory in multiple ways, says star and creator Roseanne Barr.
-For starters, in the new episodes, the character of Mark is deceased — and missed — by all.
+For starters, in the new episodes, the character of Mark is deceased — and missed.

 Executive producer Bruce Helford explained, "From the writing standpoint...when you have a show that's so naturalistic, we had to deal with that and that Becky was going to be single."